 It’s surprising to me how many businesses (even large businesses and organizations) have no idea how many people go to their website, who they are, or what they’re reading.
 All web servers keep up with metrics and analytics.
 Before starting a digital marketing program, it’s important to establish a baseline.
 If you’re going to spend money on digital advertising to drive people to your website, it’s helpful to see an increase in web traffic.
 Just remember, you can’t manage what you can’t measure.
 Digital marketing gives you considerable marketing insight that’s never been available before in traditional marketing.

-In summary, the CFC Digital Marketing Roadmap is our Country Fried approach to managing marketing.
-The roadmap works by taking clients on a journey that involves storytelling and targeted activities that are relevant and measurable.
+The digital marketing roadmap takes clients on a journey that involves storytelling and targeted activities that are relevant and measurable.
 Not sure where to start?
 Begin the journey at the start – with your brand.
 Take a look at your brand.
 What are people saying about your organization?
 What do you want them to know about your company?
 Structure your plan around your branding.
-You can fine-tune the activities and messaging as go along.
+You can fine-tune the activities and message as you go along.
 The most important part of the journey is to take the first step and start.

 We’re here to help you.